kaltura/DeveloperPortalDocs/documentation/01_VPaaS-API-Getting-Started/Getting-Started-VPaaS-API.md

 > If you're using Java, follow the information in the article on [chunked uploads in the Java reference implementation](https://github.com/kaltura/Sample-Kaltura-Chunked-Upload-Java) to achieve chunked file upload in your Java application.

-Follow the recipe below to get learn how to use the file upload API:
+Follow the recipe below to learn how to use the file upload API:

 {% onebox https://developer.kaltura.com/recipes/upload/embed#/start %}